electricimp/LPS22HB/README.md

 ### setMode(*mode[, dataRate]*)

 The LPS22HB can be configured in two different reading modes: *LPS22HB_MODE.ONE_SHOT* or *LPS22HB_MODE.CONTINUOUS*.
-In *LPS22HB_MODE.ONE_SHOT* a reading will only be taken only when the *read()* method is called, this is the default mode.
-In *LPS22HB_MODE.CONTINUOUS* a reading frequecy must also be selected using the *dataRate* parameter and when the *read()* method is called the latest reading will be returned.
+In *LPS22HB_MODE.ONE_SHOT*, a reading will only be taken only when the *read()* method is called.
+This is the default mode.
+In *LPS22HB_MODE.CONTINUOUS*, a reading frequecy must also be selected using the *dataRate* parameter and when the *read()* method is called the latest reading will be returned.

-The *dataRate* parameter sets the output data rate (ODR) of the pressure sensor in Hz.
+The *dataRate* parameter sets the output data rate (ODR) of the pressure sensor in Hertz.
 The nearest supported data rate less than or equal to the requested rate will be set and returned by *setMode()*.
-Supported data rates are 0 (one shot configuration), 1, 10, 25, 50 and 75Hz.
+Supported data rates are 0 (one-shot configuration), 1, 10, 25, 50 and 75Hz.

 ```squirrel
 local dataRate = pressureSensor.setMode(LPS22HB_MODE.CONTINUOUS, 25);